 Every surgical procedure involves a certain amount of risk and it is important that you understand these risks and the possible complications associated with them.
-In addition, every procedure has limitations in terms of the outcomes that patients will achieve afterward.
+In addition, every procedure has limitations.

 Additional information concerning breast implants may be obtained from the USFDA, package-insert sheets supplied by the implant manufacturer, or other information pamphlets required by individual state laws.

 An individual's choice to undergo a surgical procedure is based on the comparison of the risk to potential benefit.
-Although the majority of patients do not experience these complications, you should discuss each of them with your plastic surgeon to make sure you understand all possible consequences of breast augmentation.
+Although the majority of patients do not experience these complications, you should discuss each of them with your plastic surgeon to make sure you understand all possible consequences of breast augmentation revision.
 Problems associated with breast implants can be inherent to this type of implanted medical device or relate to complications of a surgical procedure.
 Additional advisory information regarding this subject should be reviewed by patients considering surgery that involves breast implants.